-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 Wood added, "Whatever the reason for any type of approach with Burke, it would have nothing to do with the case other than with the reality that John and Burke could help the Boulder police as witnesses in the investigation.
 For all I know, they have gotten some tip and think Burke could give them some information."

-John Ramsey told Barbara Walters in an interview in 2015 that he still predicted either DNA will at last solve his daughter's murder "or someone who knows something will become angry or bitter against this person and will tell."
+John Ramsey told Barbara Walters in an interview in 2015 that he still predicted either DNA would solve his daughter's murder "or someone who knows something will become angry or bitter against this person and will tell."

 Looking back on the immediate days following JonBenét's death, John said, "When something really tragic happens in your life, put your life in park.
 Give your checkbook to a trusted friend.
 Avoid making any big decisions.
 Because you're just not capable of making good decisions."

 And that can be said for every single person involved with the case.
-Stan Garnett, the Boulder D.A. who succeeded Mary Lacy, called her exoneration of the Ramseys in 2008 "legally insignificant," telling the Daily Camera he wasn't bound by her actions at the time to proceed in a certain way with the case now.
+Stan Garnett, the Boulder D.A. who succeeded Mary Lacy, called her exoneration of the Ramseys in 2008 "legally insignificant," telling the Daily Camera he wasn't bound by her actions at the time to proceed in a certain way with the case moving forward.

-As former state's attorney Troy Eid also told the paper just last October, "It's incredible the number of cases that get solved later.
+As former state's attorney Troy Eid also told the paper in October 2016, "It's incredible the number of cases that get solved later.
 And also as DNA testing gets better, it sometimes removes doubt and sometimes adds doubt."

 He added, "It's not too late for justice.